MicrosoftDocs/appcenter-docs/docs/migration/push/index.md

 Check out our [tutorials](https://go.microsoft.com/fwlink/?linkid=2128396) to learn more about the APIs available with Azure Notification Hubs and how to effectively target both devices and users.

 ### Publish your app
-Now that you have updated your app to use the new Notification Hubs SDK, and your back-end to push to Notification Hubs, you're all set to publish your new app.
+Now that you've updated your app to use the new Notification Hubs SDK, and your back-end to push to Notification Hubs, you're all set to publish your new app.